-In the 2009 Sherlock Holmes film, Watson, while running after the villain with Holmes following a couple hundred feet behind him, trips a bomb wire, hears ticking, and in (what he thinks is) his last living moment, has the presence of mind to turn around with his hand thrown out in the universal "stop" gesture and scream "HOOOOLLLMMES!" to warn Holmes not to come any nearer, since he's about to get blown up.
+In the 2009 Sherlock Holmes film, Watson, while running after the villain with Holmes following a couple hundred feet behind him, trips a bomb wire, hears ticking, and in (what he thinks is) his last living moment, has the presence of mind to turn around with his hand thrown out in the universal "stop" gesture and scream "HOOOOLLLMMES!" to warn Holmes not to come any nearer, as he's about to get blown up.
 However, in the film's trailer, the clip is cut in such a way that the implication is that Watson has just seen something dangerous happening to Holmes and is doing this trope combined with a Futile Hand Reach of concern.

 In The Magnificent Seven, the scene introducing James Coburn's character, the knife thrower and The Quiet One, Britt, ends with Yul Brenner's character saying "Britt.".
 Britt's response is "Chris."
 (Incidentally, that's 1/11th of all the lines Coburn has in the entire film.
 We said he was The Quiet One.)
 Bernardo invokes it after he's shot in the final battle.

 X-Men: Days of Future Past: In 1973, Xavier screams "ERIIIIIIK!!!" when Sentinels begin shooting at the crowd that has gathered at the White House.
 Although Magneto (who is wearing a telepathy-blocking helmet) has not yet appeared in his line of vision, Charles just knows that no one else would be causing this mayhem.